pneumatikos11/MEng-Anki/README.md

 # MEng-Anki
-This is my free to use deck on for my Mechanical Engineering classes that is free to use for anyone.
+This is my free to use deck on for my Mechanical Engineering classes.